-After making waterless snow globes for Christmas for the last few years I thought it would be fun to make something similar for Halloween.
-For some reason everything looks classier in a glass jar.
+After making waterless snow globes for Christmas over the last few years I thought it would be fun to make something similar for Halloween.
+For some reason everything looks classier in a glass jar to me.
 These Halloween Jars took under 1/2 hour to come together by using a few random supplies that can be picked up at your local craft store or even big box store.

 glass jars (kitchen cabinet)

 small bats (craft store)